Test the app, not the framework or library.

 Use factory_girl_rails over fixtures.

-.
+In your rails_helper, always set config.use_transactional_fixtures to false.
 This isn’t necessary if you’re using database_rewinder.

 External HTTP requests are slow.
 Always mock them or use gems like vcr and WebMock.